remolalata/image-gallery-viewer/README.md

 ## Demo

-Check out the live demo [here](https://image-gallery-viewer-6rx0ul8yp-remo-antonio-lalatas-projects.vercel.app/).
+Check out the live demo [here](https://image-gallery-viewer-6rx0ul8yp-remo-antonio-lalatas-projects.vercel.app/)](https://image-gallery-viewer.vercel.app/).
 ## Features

 - **Image Gallery:** Browse a collection of stunning photos fetched from the Pexels API.
 - **Search Functionality:** Use the search bar to find specific photos based on keywords or themes.
-- **Responsive Design:** Responsive Design: The application is currently not optimized for mobile devices.
+- **Responsive Design:** The application is currently not optimized for mobile devices.

 ## Getting Started